Caution: Some people may find parts of this content confronting or distressing.

 For further information on how the statistics reported here were calculated see Technical notes.

-The line graph shows the age-standardised rates of suicide for Very Remote, Remote, Outer Regional and Inner Regional areas and Major Cities from 2010 to 2018.
+The line graph shows the age-standardised rates of suicide for Very Remote, Remote, Outer Regional and Inner Regional areas and Major Cities from 2010 to 2021.
 Users can also choose to view age-standardised rates and numbers of deaths by suicide for remoteness areas by sex.
-Between 2010 and 2018, residents of Very Remote areas had the highest rates of suicide, except for 2015, when the highest rates were in Remote areas, followed by Outer Regional areas and then Very Remote areas.
-Major Cities recorded the lowest rates of deaths by suicide over the period and had almost half the rate of Very Remote areas in 2018 (10.6 deaths per 100,000 population compared with 20.7).

 Wilkins R 2015.
 The Household, Income and Labour Dynamics in Australia Survey: selected findings from waves 1 to 12.
 Melbourne: Melbourne Institute of Applied Economic and Social Research.